nunit/nunit3-vs-adapter/.github/ISSUE_TEMPLATE.md

 * NUnit and NUnit3TestAdapter versions
 * Visual Studio edition and full version number (see Help About)
-* A short repro,preferably attached or pointing to a git repo or gist
+* A short repro, preferably attached or pointing to a git repo or gist
-* What .net version is being targeted
+* What .net platform and version is being targeted
 * If TFS/VSTS issue, what version, hosted, on-premises, and what build task you see this in